slawekj/Deconvolution/README.md

 ## Development

-The easiest way to run and develop this project is by resolving dependencies and running the program:
+The easiest way to run and develop this project is by calling:
 ```commandline
 % pip install -r requirements.txt
 % python src/main.py